Sadaharu Oh: Managing career

-Sadaharu Oh was the assistant manager of the Yomiuri Giants between 1981 and 1983.
+Sadaharu Oh was the assistant manager of the Yomiuri Giants between 1981 and 1983, serving as the second in command to new manager and fellow Giants legend Motoshi Fujita.
 He became the manager of the Yomiuri Giants between 1984 and 1988.
 He led the Giants to one Central League pennant in 1987.
-He was asked to retire as Giants manager after the 1988 season.
+He was asked to retire as Giants manager after the 1988 season, as Fujita returned to manage the Giants for four seasons after Oh stepped down.

 In 1995, he returned to baseball as the manager of the Fukuoka Daiei Hawks (later the Fukuoka SoftBank Hawks).
 Oh led the Hawks to three Pacific League pennants in 1999, 2000 and 2003, and two Japan Series titles in 1999 and 2003.

 In 2006, Oh managed the Japan national baseball team, winning the championship in the inaugural 2006 World Baseball Classic over Cuba.

-On July 5, Oh announced that he was taking an indefinite leave of absence from the Hawks to combat a stomach tumor.
+On July 5, 2006, Oh announced that he was taking an indefinite leave of absence from the Hawks to combat a stomach tumor.
 On July 17, 2006, Oh underwent laparoscopic surgery to remove his stomach and its surrounding lymph nodes.
 The surgery was considered to be a success.
 Although the tumor was confirmed to be cancerous, it was caught in early stages.
-He returned to coaching the Fukuoka SoftBank Hawks, although he announced he would retire at the end of the 2008 season as manager (but remain as Hawks' GM).
-He retired as a manager in 2008.
+He returned to coaching the Fukuoka SoftBank Hawks, although he announced he would retire at the end of the 2008 season as manager, stepping into a front office role for the Hawks, which he has held ever since.

 Home run record controversy

 On three occasions, foreign-born players challenged Oh's single-season home run record of 55 and faced Oh-managed teams late in the season.
 On each occasion, Oh's pitchers refused to throw strikes to them.

 In 1985, American Randy Bass, playing for the Hanshin Tigers, came into the last game of the season against the Oh-managed Giants with 54 home runs.
 Bass was intentionally walked four times on four straight pitches each time.
 Bass reached over the plate on the fifth occasion and batted the ball into the outfield for a single.
-After the game, Oh denied ordering his pitchers to walk Bass, but Keith Comstock, an American pitcher for the Giants, later stated that an unnamed Giants coach had threatened a fine of $1,000 for every strike that any Giants pitcher threw to Bass.
-The magazine Takarajima investigated the incident and reported that the Giants front office had likely ordered the team not to allow Bass an opportunity to tie or break Oh's record.
+After the game, Oh denied ordering his pitchers to walk Bass, but Keith Comstock, an American pitcher for the Giants, later stated that Giants coach and former Giant Tsuneo Horiuchi had threatened a fine of $1,000 for every strike that any Giants pitcher threw to Bass.
+The magazine Takarajima investigated the incident and reported that the Giants front office had likely ordered the team not to allow Bass an opportunity to tie or break Oh's record, likely because ace Suguru Egawa went against this and pitched strikes to Bass anyway.
 For the most part, the Japanese media remained silent on the incident, as did league commissioner Takeso Shimoda.